trimstray/nginx-admins-handbook/README.md

 If the address is specified without a URI, or it is not possible to determine the part of URI to be replaced, the full request URI is passed (possibly, modified).

 Look also at this.
-Here is an example with trailing slash in location, but no trailig slash in `proxy_pass`.
+Here is an example with trailing slash in location, but no trailig slash in `proxy_pass`:

 ```bash
 location /foo/ {